KittyKatCoding/Lesson5/README.md

 | 1.0 | July 27, 2026 | Initial release | Evan W |

 # I do not have any servers, the only server is my Wi-Fi router's DHCP server for assigning ip addresses.
+# The brother printer has a built in Web Server for configurations and a print server for printing.
 ![Image 10](https://raw.githubusercontent.com/KittyKatCoding/Lesson5/main/10.png)
 My internet connection from Valley FIber is a Dynamic IP address.
 Valler Viber's DHCP server has a lease time of 1200 seconds, which is 20 minutes.
 Every 10 minutes the router requests to extend the IP Lease